ehedman/sdlSpeedometer/README.md

 ### Build and test on the host (Mint, Ubuntu, Debian)
 - make
 - ./sdlSpeedometer -c (create a default configuration and exit)
-- ./sdlSPeedometer-config (Check the configuration - default values ​​should do)
+- ./sdlSPeedometer-config (Check the configuration - default values should do)
-- ./sdlSpeedometer -i -g
+- ./sdlSpeedometer -i -g -P

 ### Utility commands for embedded solutions
 - make stop (stop the service)